 In this course, students will explore theory and practice to inform leaders in education.
 Students are introduced to institutions involved with the education of diverse communities as well as educational development in diverse global settings.
 Students will focus on building leadership skills in international education with a special emphasis on practices, strategies, and techniques that can be adapted to intercultural/multicultural contexts.

 International Education Concepts and Theory

-students in this Doctoral level course will explore concepts that underpin educational systems around the world, including the cultural and historical bases of these systems and the global spread of educational trends.
-Alternative theories and definitions of development, as expressed in international educational institutions, will be evaluated. students will be required to consider the challenges of reform and unique practices in international contexts.
+Students in this Doctoral level course will explore that underpin education systems around the world, including the cultural and historical bases of these systems and the global spread of educational trends.
+Alternative theories and definitions of development as expressed in international education institutions will be evaluated.
+Students will be required to consider the challenges of reform and unique practices in international contexts.
 In addition, students will integrate an understanding of diverse educational perspectives through the evaluation of worldwide educational systems.